 With its uplifting and unifying powers, classic big band swing is the perfect form of music to introduce to today’s youngsters.
 In the 1930s, swing music provided an escape from the Depression with its fun, danceable beat and cheerful lyrics.
 In an era of segregation, it brought black and white people to the dance floor with no thoughts about race or other differences.
-And it was enjoyed primarily by teens and twentysomethings who idolized and appreciated the instrumentalists for their musical abilities as much as the vocalists.
+And it was enjoyed by teens who idolized and appreciated the instrumentalists for their musical abilities.
 In today’s world of negativity, bullying, mindless pop songs, and addictive screens, kids can benefit once again from a healthy dose of swing.

 This lecture and live music demo describes the music of the Swing Era (1935-1946) and the various instruments that were used in big bands.
 Nine of our musicians will explain the function of their instrument (drums, bass, piano, guitar, trumpet, trombone, saxophone, clarinet, vocals) in the context of the swing band and how they interact with each other.
 Several big band charts will be performed, followed by a Q&A session.
 Geared towards general audiences, this presentation is a great way to boost kids’ interest in musical instruments while introducing them to an exciting and purely American form of music.

 Members of the Beantown Swing Orchestra discuss the music and instruments of the Swing Era at Rockport High School in Rockport, MA on January 11, 2017.

 Jazz Ensemble Workshops

 Swing Era Transcriptions – A Great Teaching Tool

 Playing with Dynamics

 Swing Era charts have a lot of repetitive phrases and sections, so it’s important to use dynamics to provide contrast and excitement and keep the energy going.
 These are often not written in the arrangement, so it’s up to the section leader to interpret and take charge.